lars1050/csc321-s25/09_strategy/README.md

 For each of the issues below, develop the code in a branch with the specified title.
 When complete, merge with the main branch.

 1. (issue #1) Create the interface and collection of classes to implement the movement strategy.
 This should include a wheel and omni-directional.
 Use the names MoveBehavior, MoveWheeled, MoveOmni.
+The classes MoveWheeled and MoveOmni should have a method `public Point move(int heading, int distance)`.
+In that method, you are calculating the change in the x-direction and the change in the y-direction, then passing that back to the robot so that it can adjust its location according to the move.

 1. (issue #2) Create the interface and collection of classes to implement the sensing strategy.
 This should include an IR, camera, and touch strategy.
 Use the names SenseBehavior, SenseIR, SenseCamera, and SenseTouch.
+These classes SenseIr, SenseCamera, and SenseTouch should have a method `public void sense()` that contains the code for that mechanism for sensing (i.e. the code provided at the top of this readme).

 1. (issue #3) Once you have completed both issue#1 and issue#2, create a new Robot class to make use of the strategies.
+The abstract Robot class should be modeled after the Duck in the UML.
+It should have an instance variable for the moving and sensing behavior.
+It should have a method `public void move(int heading, int distance)` that calls the moving behavior method and then adjusts its location using that information.
+The Robot class should also have the method `public void sense()` that calls the sensing behavior method.
+Use the code example below as a guide.

 Here is some code from _Head First Design Patterns_ that implements the Duck example.
 Your robot classes will be essentially the same in structure.